And there it was again, the lively discussion about the use of a Link Satellite. The argumentation, whether yes or no, went round in circles.

 It would be helpful to place these arguments in the context of a more formal decision-making guide, so that modelers can clearly see when a certain decision makes the most sense.

-In the first part of this two-part article, I look at the background of the discussion from Diego Pasión's point of view, and present his approach on tackling this modeling decision and capturing the various perspectives in a decision-making guide.
-The second part deals with the bitemporal aspects related to these decisions.
+In this article, I look at the background of the discussion from Diego Pasión's point of view, and present his approach on tackling this modeling decision and capturing the various perspectives in a decision-making guide.

 Data Vault is a physical data modeling method with the aim of storing data in an efficient, flexible, and technically complete historized way.
 In a lot of cases, the focus is very much on the physical implementation, which can make it difficult to discuss the business causes of problems that surface during the modeling of a Data Vault, let alone finding a suitable solution.